 What is a Partnership?

 If you trade through a Partnership one of the earliest warning signs of financial difficulty is tax arrears.
 Since H M Revenue & Customs lost their status as preferential creditors they have become much more active in using the Courts and Bailiff’s to take enforcement action to recover unpaid tax.
-It should be noted that whilst all the Partners are liable for any VAT or PAYE arising from the business of the Partnership, they are not all liable for the income tax liability arising from the profit share of an individual Partner.
+It should be noted that whilst all the Partners are individually liable for any VAT or PAYE arising from the business of the Partnership, they are not all liable for the income tax liability arising from the profit share of an individual Partner.

 Partners Tax Arrears